AviatrixSystems/Docs/HowTos/CloudFormationResources.rst

 Overview
 --------

 Automating Aviatrix components is managed by APIs on the Aviatrix Controller.
 However, many AWS customers use CloudFormation to automate their infrastructure within AWS.
-In order to call `Aviatrix APIs <https://s3-us-west-2.amazonaws.com/avx-apidoc/index.htm>`__ from CloudFormation templates, a `Custom Resource <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html>`__ is required.
+In order to call Aviatrix APIs from CloudFormation templates, a `Custom Resource <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html>`__ is required.

 Aviatrix has developed a Custom Resource to facilitate automation of Aviatrix components from CloudFormation templates.
-This Custom Resource is backed by an AWS Lambda function that will invoke the appropriate API call using the `Aviatrix Python SDK <https://github.com/AviatrixSystems/python_sdk>`__.
+This Custom Resource is backed by an AWS Lambda function.

 Use this guide to set up your AWS account with the necessary components to automate Aviatrix from your CloudFormation templates.